-December 31, 2010 2010 December 31, 2011 Lo ong-Term Current(1) Long-Term Current(1) (in m illions) Long-term debt: First mortgage bonds 9.15% due 2021(2) \$ 102 \$ - \$ 102 \$ - General mortgage bonds 5.60% to 7.00% due 2013 to 2033(2) 1,762 - 1,762 - Pollution control bonds 3.625% to 5.60% due 2012 to 2027(3) 229 - 183 46 System restoration bonds 1.833% to 4.243% due 2012 to 2022 601 43 556 45 Transition bonds 4.192% to 5.63% due 2012 to 2020 1,921 240 1,659 262 Other (1) Total long-term debt \$ 4,614 \$ 283 \$ 4,262 \$ 353
+December 31, 2011 December 31, 2012 Long-Term Current(1) Long-Term Current(1) (in m illions) Long-term debt: First mortgage bonds 9.15% due 2021(2) \$ 102 \$ \$ 102 \$ General mortgage bonds 2.25% to 6.95% due 2013 to 2042(2) 1,762 1,312 450 Pollution control bonds 4.25% to 5.60% due 2017 to 2027(3) 183 46 183 System restoration bonds 1.833% to 4.243% due 2013 to 2022 556 45 510 46 Transition bonds 0.90% to 5.63% due 2013 to 2024 1,659 262 2,890 401 Other (2) Total long-term debt \$ 4,262 \$ 353 \$ 4,995 \$ 897

-(1) Includes amounts due or scheduled to be paid within one year of the date noted.

-- (2) Debt issued as collateral is excluded from the financial statements because of the contingent nature of the obligation. - (3) These series of debt are secured by CenterPoint Houston's general mortgage bonds.
+- (1) Includes amounts due or scheduled to be paid within one year of the date noted. - (2) Debt issued as collateral is excluded from the financial statements because of the contingent nature of the obligation. - (3) These series of debt are secured by CenterPoint Houston's general mortgage bonds.

 Transition and System Restoration Bonds.
-As of December 31, 2011, CenterPoint Houston had five special purpose subsidiaries consisting of transition and system restoration bond companies, which it consolidates, including Bond Company IV, which issued transition bonds in January 2012 as described below.
-The consolidated special purpose subsidiaries are wholly-owned bankruptcy remote entities that were formed solely for the purpose of purchasing and owning transition or system restoration property through the issuance of transition bonds or system restoration bonds and activities incidental thereto.
+As of December 31, 2012, CenterPoint Houston had five special purpose subsidiaries consisting of transition and system restoration bond companies, which it consolidates, including Bond Company IV, which issued transition bonds in January 2012 as described below.
+The consolidated special purpose subsidiaries are wholly owned bankruptcy remote entities that were formed solely for the purpose of purchasing and owning transition or system restoration property through the issuance of transition bonds or system restoration bonds and activities incidental thereto.
 These transition bonds and system restoration bonds are payable only through the imposition and collection of "transition" or "system restoration" charges, as defined in the Texas Public Utility Regulatory Act, which are irrevocable, non-bypassable charges payable by most of CenterPoint Houston's retail electric customers in order to provide recovery of authorized qualified costs.
 CenterPoint Houston has no payment obligations in respect of the transition and system restoration bonds other than to remit the applicable transition or system restoration charges it collects.
 Each special purpose entity is the sole owner of the right to impose, collect and receive the applicable transition or system restoration charges securing the bonds issued by that entity.
-Creditors of CenterPoint Energy or CenterPoint Houston have no recourse to any assets or revenues of the transition and system restoration bonds companies (including the transition and system restoration charges), and the holders of transition bonds or system restoration bonds have no recourse to the assets or revenues of CenterPoint Energy or CenterPoint Houston.
+Creditors of CenterPoint Energy or CenterPoint Houston have no recourse to any assets or revenues of the transition and system restoration charges), and the holders of transition bonds or system restoration bonds have no recourse to the assets or revenues of CenterPoint Energy or CenterPoint Houston.

 In January 2012, Bond Company IV issued \$1.695 billion of transition bonds in three tranches with interest rates ranging from 0.9012% to 3.0282% and final maturity dates ranging from April 15, 2018 to October 15, 2025.
-The transition bonds will be repaid over time through a charge imposed on customers in CenterPoint Houston's service territory.
+The transition bonds will be repaid through a charge imposed on customers in CenterPoint Houston's service territory.